What do you want to do?

-In order to improve the service we provide for you - our patients - we will be closed from 12pmon the afternoon of Wednesday 22nd June for staff training.
+In order to improve the service we provide for you - our patients - we will be closed on the afternoon of Thursday, 17th November 2016 for training.

 Shingles & Pneumococcal (pneumonia) Vaccination

 Dr Galloway has recommended at risk groups should have the Pneumococcal vaccination to protect against pneumonia and that those of you aged 70, 71, 72, 78, 79 on 1st September 2015 should have the Shingles vaccination.
 (The middle 70’s age group will be covered in the next 2/3 years).
 Both the Shingles and Pneumococcal vaccinations are one off vaccines, if you haven’t taken up the offer please do book an appointment.